Guyovich/casper-heyzeus-tabs/C-Standard-Tabs/How-Did-You-Get-Here-Tab-(TBC).md

 ### Outro (Rhythm) - TBC

-        This is not the chorus - same lyrics but different chords C |--
+        This is not the chorus - same vocals but different chords C |--
     G |--
     D#|--